alonitac/DevOpsBootcampUPES/slides/docker_networking.md

 [comment]: # (!!! data-auto-animate)

-## Libnetwork - the Docker’s native implementation of the CNM
+## Libnetwork - the Docker's native implementation of the CNM

 ```bash [1|10|12]
 $ docker info